Shloka: When LLMs, Faith Meet Climate Action

 5. Mentorship-Based Guidance Over System-Based Instruction

 Guidance from culturally-respected figures feels more supportive than system tutorials.
-Deity mentors scored 84% higher on "guidance" than traditional tutorial systems.
+Deity mentors scored 84% higher on "guidance" than traditional tutorial systems, even though they provided identical information.
+Authority and respect came from cultural context, not just clarity.
+Design implication: Identify culturally-respected figures who can serve as mentors, not just information sources.

 Impact & Professional Growth